Cybersecurity in the Banking and Financial Services Sector – IoT Threats, Potential Solutions and Blockchain

 What is a Cyber Attack?

-A cyber-attack is a deliberate exploitation of computer systems, technology-dependent enterprises and networks.
+A cyber-attack is deliberate exploitation of computer systems, technology-dependent enterprises and networks.
 Hackers (cybercriminals) use malicious code and software to alter computer code, logic, or data, resulting in disruptive consequences that can compromise data and lead to cyber-crimes such as financial information, healthcare record, and identity theft or system infiltration.

 As per the critical information infrastructure rules framed in 2013 under the Information Technology Act, 2000, the banking, financial services and insurance (BFSI) sector is one of the most critical domains that are prone to cyber-attacks.
 As per PwC, JPMorgan Chase (83 million accounts), Heartland Payments Systems (134 million accounts), Global Payments, Inc. (~1.5 million accounts), Citigroup (360K accounts) reported cybercrimes in 2014.